 Few flowers from a small portion of Europe and Asia are as universally known as the Edelweiss.
 Thanks to its prominent use in popular media like The Sound of Music, this flower remains as well-known today as a few hundred years ago.
-Here we’ll take you through everything you need to know about Edelweiss flower meaning, their rich symbolism, history, and origins, in addition to the most popular types, uses, and suitable gifting occasions.
+In this guide, I’ll take you through everything you need to know about Edelweiss flower meaning, their rich symbolism, history, and origins, in addition to the most popular types, uses, and suitable gifting occasions.

 - Edelweiss Flower Meaning & Symbolism – the Essentials